 - Weight: 15kg

-The Cubo Breeze is pretty much the same, but slightly smaller and lighter.
+Very similar to the Loopo, but slightly smaller and lighter.
 It doesn’t have the van-side doors, which would be a deal-breaker for us.

 - Size: W310 x L310 x H190cm